jonatanvicente/docker-k8s-training/labs/lab_3.md

 	- Create a new context linked to a specific namespace.
 You can do this with `kubectl config set-context ci-context --namespace ci --cluster minikube --user=minikube`
 	- Switch to the new context using (`kubectl config use-context ci-context`)
 	- **Can you see the default resources?
 Is it necessary to select the context?
 Explain why.**
+	- Delete the context using `kubectl config delete-context <oldContext>`.
+Default context is active again.

 ---